jeter888/Arena-Task/README.md

 ^These commands allow you to stop and remove the container so you can run a new version. $(docker container ls -aq) gets a list of container ids

+# Error code 1, no space left on device:
+If you ever get this error it's probably because you've rebuild the project many times.
+Use the command below to clear unusued space then rebuild the project.

+docker image prune -f